 Supporter can observe final presentation with free of charge.
 This ticket allows you to observe the final presentations.

 Founder of Kyoso Mirai, Inc., and Higo Mirai School.
 Born in 2004 and raised in Kumamoto.
 Started his career as a freelance programmer since August 2017, and soon after he stopped to going to Koto middle school in Kumamoto city.
 Because of keen interest in education, he has also founded Higo Mirai school, a programming school, based on his own experience.
-He is currently working in real estate industry and has also created a reverse-mentoring consulting firm Co+ under Kyosho Mirai Inc.
+He is currently working in real estate industry and has also created an IT consulting firm in Tokyo.

-Chihiro is a senior at Harvard College pursuing a joint concentration in Sociology and East Asian Studies.
+Chihiro has just graduated Harvard College where she pursued a joint concentration in Sociology and East Asian Studies.
 In high school, she questioned the oppressive nature of her daily commute on the morning train of having to fear that someone may grope her—a tragically common sex crime her female friends had come to internalize as unchangeable.
 Alarmed, she has since been interested in how to practically approach gender issues and has worked as a research assistant for Professor Mary Brinton on her project concerning gender equity in Japan.
 As a 2019 Harvard BLISS Fellow, she has also worked under Professor Caroline Light on female incarceration in the U.S. and the effects of race, class, and gender in the legal system.
 Outside of class, Chihiro is a founding member and president of Harvard GlobalWE (Women’s Empowerment), an organization that connects undergraduates and female alumni together to host events and spread awareness of issues concerning gender discrimination.
 Inspired by the strong female leaders she met in WISE 2016, she hopes to return to Japan and help create a society where women can feel respected, safe, and fearless.
 Chihiro is 2015-2016 WISE Fellow.
-Chihiro will be joining via online LIVE from Boston.